Dictionary » Nouns » Inactivity – Meaning, Definition, Synonyms and Antonyms

 Not exactly.
 Rest is often purposeful and restorative, while inactivity can be unintentional or unproductive.

-3. How can one overcome chronic inactivity?
+4. How can someone overcome chronic inactivity?